MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 ### Identify window ([Preview](https://aka.ms/terminal-preview))

-This pops up an overlay on the focused window that displays the window's identifier (name or index).
+This pops up an overlay on the focused window that displays the window's name and index.

 **Command name:** `identifyWindow`